danielholmes/coc-base-analyser/README.md

 ## General TODO
- - min compartments should only count compartments with buildings inside them
+ - Rule naming handling overhaul - to benefit war bases summary

+ - Some TH9 rules - to get Xtian onboard

  - extra rule for keep guessing - number of possible tesla / gb locations within base (take care for channel bases, maybe non hit 2x2s far enough from drop point count) - see spike
    - maybe as a % of compartmented area
    - see spike dragons base

  - BK Trigger rule further tweaks. should show red for all non-compartment tiles floodfilled from triggered
+ - min compartments should only count compartments with buildings inside them

  - Generalise getAnalysisByClanCodePlayerIdAndLayout and getVillageByClanCodePlayerIdAndLayout . scalatic "Or" class might work well for error conditions
    - error texts in summary should be converted to json
    - error texts in html should be in small error html wrapper page

- - Rule naming handling overhaul - to benefit war bases summary
- - Explicit connection to supercell down error - unreliable, please try again later, etc

  - static analysis